 By Victoria Daskal | April 3 2020

-Equally fascinating and inspiring is the surge of virtual tastings and panel discussions via videoconference over the past weeks.
-And while we hope and expect that once the crisis is over going out to restaurants, cafés, and wine bars will pick up again quickly, alternative means of accessing wine education and participating in tastings could become viable and sustainable ways to connect producers with consumers and everyone in between.
+Equally fascinating and inspiring during the Covid-19 pandemic is the surge of virtual tastings and panel discussions via videoconference over the past weeks.
+And while we hope and expect that once the Covid-19 crisis is over going out to restaurants, cafés, and wine bars will pick up again quickly, alternative means of accessing wine education and participating in tastings could become viable and sustainable ways to connect producers with consumers and everyone in between.

 A stream of new virtual propositions is already flooding in-boxes and social media, inviting viewers to engage with wine producers around the world, or learn from Masters of Wine, Master Sommeliers, and regional experts.